article we try to summarize the life of a woman so enigmatic,

 Along the way, he discovered a new spiritual

 of the Divine consciousness which he called "Supermind," or Truth

 not only enabled a universe to emerge from a Divine Source, but had now descended into the earth's atmosphere and could effectuate

 the change that would bring about this new

-followers could bring this power down into the earthly realm, and into
+followers could bring this power down into the earthly realm, and saturate

 pioneers of a

-herself to this Force, becoming a conduit for
+her being to this Force, becoming a conduit for its action, thereby

 Even now after